azbihi/fcp/README.md

-# fcp
+# fcp project
 # Student Organizer Program
 ## team members
-Anaita Rafie
+- Anaita Rafie
-AmirAli Zabihi
+- AmirAli Zabihi
 ## Description
 This project is a **Student Organizer** program, designed to help manage and organize student-related tasks and information efficiently.
 The primary goal of this project is to strengthen programming skills by working on a practical application.